Sustainability wrapped: 10 ways Delta made progress toward its goals in 2024

 Since its inception in 2022, Delta’s Carbon Council has exemplified Delta’s culture of innovation by finding new ways to showcase sustainability-driven operational improvements and efficiencies, which both avoids carbon emissions and can save Delta millions of dollars and gallons of fuel each year.
 For example, the cumulative 41 million gallons of jet fuel Delta saved in 2024 is equivalent to more than $100M in cost savings for Delta.

-1 Relative to what we would have used if Delta had not undertaken any fuel efficiency and fleet renewal efforts.
+1 Relative to what we would have used if Delta had not undertaken any fuel efficiency efforts.

 SAF CONTINUES TO PLAY A CRITICAL ROLE IN DELTA’S DECARBONIZATION WORK